eyzon/apache-php-5.3/README.md

 Click save and then restart your web app.
 Will take few minutes to build it.

 ## Original Attribution
-This docker image was built based on Azure-App-Service/php/5.6.40-apache image (https://github.com/Azure-App-Service/php/tree/master/5.6.40-apache).
-The image was built to support some of our clients who are not ready to migrate the code to latest PHP version and require PHP 5.3 environment.
+This docker image was built based on https://github.com/Azure-App-Service/php/tree/master/5.6.40-apache The image was built to support some of our clients who are not ready to migrate the code to latest PHP version and require PHP 5.3 environment.